flasherxgapple/debian-termux/README.md

 This repository is a tutorial how to install a debian on termux with proot-distro (No Root needed)

-![screenshot debian on termux with xfce4](/debian-termux.jpg)
+![screenshot debian on termux with xfce4](/debian-termux.jpg) My debian with custom setup on termux with terminal and onboard opened

 # installing Termux